stickaround/ticketing-exercise-2d7f9f0f/README.md

 ## Overview

 Welcome to the Ticket Reservation System project!
 This system is designed for a large movie theater chain, enabling users to browse movies, select showtimes, reserve seats, and make payments.
-The UI/UX is already designed, and a series of backend APIs are available for integration.

 ## Getting Started